Canon 1D vs Sony A5100

 It is notable that the 1D has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The A5100 is a recent model that features in the current product line-up of Sony.
 In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 1D vs Sony A5100